sparshsah/foggy-demo/demo/finance/tail-risk-fund.md

 from cleanest hedge (and, therefore, also usually most expensive, since there's a lot of demand for this sort of mechanical insurance policy) to dirtiest hedge (things that try to indirectly pick up on a potential "flight to quality/stability" by the animal spirits, which will probably---but not necessarily---accompany a crash in your personal portfolio).
+But notice that the very dirtiest hedges near the bottom are actually long-term _positive ER_ strategies!

 To any of these, you could add a tactical timing component that takes the exposure off when the alpha model thinks it's too expensive
 (e.g. if put premia are too high relative to recent realized volatility).